AuroraPoggi/Dardel_for_dummies/README.md

 module load PDCOLD/23.12
 module load singularity/4.1.1-cpeGNU-23.12
 ```
-If you load singularity, then you should run with (whatever this means)
+If you load singularity(has PyTorch), then you should run first:
-With this one, you also dont need to have an environment with Torch as is pre installed in the singularity and it directly execute the Python script.
 ```bash
 singularity exec --rocm -B /cfs/klemming /pdc/software/resources/sing_hub/rocm5.7_ubuntu22.04_py3.10_pytorch_2.0.1 python3 main.py
 ```
+Note: with this one, you also dont need to have an environment with Torch as is pre installed in the singularity and it directly execute the Python script (exec command).

 Alternative, first you open singularity using shell then run the Python script:
 ```bash
 singularity shell --rocm -B /cfs/klemming /pdc/software/resources/sing_hub/rocm6.3_ubuntu24.04_py3.12_pytorch_release_2.4.0
 ```
-followed by:
+followed by, inside the sigularity:
 ```bash
 python main.py
 ```